Sickle cell disease

 Hemoglobin SC (HbSC) disease, although a sickle cell disease subtype, with similarities to the classic condition, should ideally be considered as a distinct pathological entity 7.

-The term sickle cell disease is preferred to sickle cell anemia for the name of the condition, not least because the former term reflects the fact that the condition has multisystem effects, rather than just a severe form of anemia.
+The term sickle cell disease is preferred to sickle cell anemia for the name of the condition, because the former term reflects the fact that the condition has multisystem effects, rather than just a severe form of anemia.

 There is no recognized gender predilection.
 The highest incidence occurs in individuals of African descent, followed by eastern Mediterranean and Middle Eastern populations.
 Malaria is the strongest known selective pressure on the human genome.
 The sickle cell mutation is prevalent in part as it confers a human genetic resistance to malaria.
 As the abnormal hemoglobin has higher turnover and increased rate of phagocytosis while sickled, red cells have reduced cell-cell cytoadherence preventing the parasite from multiplying during the erythrocytic phase of its life cycle.
 It is estimated that approximately 8% of the African population is homozygous for sickle cell (where malaria is most prevalent).

 The earliest manifestation is usually in early childhood, as babies are protected by elevated levels of fetal hemoglobin (HbF) in the first 6 months 3.
-The first presentation is commonly a painful vaso-occlusive crisis: sudden onset of bone or visceral pain due to microvascular occlusion and ischemia, often in the setting of sepsis or dehydration.
+The first presentation is commonly a painful vaso-occlusive crisis (VOC): sudden onset of bone or visceral pain due to microvascular occlusion and ischemia, often in the setting of sepsis or dehydration.
 Sickle cell disease is known to have a wide spectrum of clinical presentations from completely asymptomatic to a severe overwhelming crisis.

 Clinical findings are wide and include 1,6: